Skip to main content

 Make It Easy

 If the process is hard, people skip it.
 That’s human nature.
 Keep blank change order forms in every foreman’s truck.
-Or better yet, use software so they can create one from their phone in two minutes.
+Or better yet, use mobile-friendly software so they can create one from their phone in two minutes.

 Review Change Orders Weekly